manojgayala/POPL1/Tutorial.md

   /
 %
 ```
-You may notice that the value of _n_ doesn't change in the whole process **i.e., the state of the input parameter is the same through out the scope of the function**.
-In essence, the value of the input parameters are not modified in these functions.
-An important point to note is that *recursive function doesn't use loops like for or while*.
-Recursive functions follow declarative programming **i.e., these kind of functions concentrate more on the mental model of the programmer rather than operational**.
+You may notice that the value of _n_ doesn't change in this example **i.e., the state of the input parameter is the same through out the scope of the function**.
+In essence, there are no side effects to this recursive example.
+Recursive functions can be used to write programs of functional programming paradigm **i.e., these kind of functions concentrate more on the mental model of the programmer rather than operational**.
 In short recursive functions express the logic of the computation without describing it's control flow and hence they find many applications in real world problems which are *model based*

 ### Local functions

-There are another category of functions that can be defined inside main itself with a pointer to it.
+There are another category of functions that can be defined inside main itself with a reference to it.
 These functions use the variables within scope of main as parameters.
 Here is an example to illustrate the same
 ```c
 $main() << void